1. Which genetic differences contribute to reproductive isolation and how did they arise?

 Mechanisms governing female biased sex ratios

 Whereas the causes of male biased sex ratios have been well studied, the mechanisms behind female biased sex ratios remain poorly understood.
 For species with sex chromosomes, competition between female- and male-determining microgametophytes (pollen grains) has been proposed as one of the causes of female biased sex ratios (certation hypothesis).
 This is thought to be due to Y-chromosome degeneration resulting differential performance of male- and female- determining pollen grains and preferential fertilization by female-determining pollen grains under intense competition.
 In the Barrett lab, in collaboration with PDF Melinda Pickup, I am exploring the mechanisms governing female bias in Rumex hastatulus, an annual species native to the southern USA ranging in distribution from Texas to North Carolina.
 Using controlled crosses we have found significant female biased progeny arrays (sex ratio = 0.62) with the probability of producing female offspring increasing with pollination intensity (Field et al. 2012 IJPS).
-We are investigating this relation further by examining the importance of plant density and local sex ratio on progeny sex ratios in manipulated experimental arrays at the University of
+We are investigating this relation further by examining the importance of plant density and local sex ratio on progeny sex ratios in manipulated experimental arrays at the University of Toronto.

 Evolution and maintenance of separate sexes